 |Item non-response - rate|

-The computation of item non-response is essential to fullfil the precision requirements concerning publication as stated in the Commission Regulation No 1982/2003.
+The computation of item non-response is essential to fulfil the precision requirements.
 Item non-response rate is provided for the main income variables both at household and personal level.

 We used the following components when installing the program: